ExCALIBUR-NEPTUNE/NESO-Particles/docs/sphinx/source/concept/particle_loop.rst

    :language: cpp
    :caption: Example of a ParticleLoop which performs a simple advection operation.

+The particle loop can be executed asynchronously via calls to "submit" and "wait".

 .. literalinclude:: ../example_sources/example_particle_loop_0_nc.hpp
    :language: cpp
-   :caption: Duplicate of the advection ParticleLoop example with the comments removed.
+   :caption: Duplicate of the advection ParticleLoop example with the comments removed and asynchronous execution.

 Additional Data Structures